Internet2 Research Engagement Team

 Daphne McCanse, Strategic Research Communications Consultant

-Daphne McCanse is a Strategic Research Communications Consultant for Internet2, supporting the Research Engagement team and the research computing and data (RCD) professional community.
-Daphne serves as co-PI on the NSF-supported “EAGER: Empowering RCD Professionals to Broaden Participation in the NAIRR Pilot” and leads communications for the Campus Research Computing Consortium (CaRCC)), where she was elected Secretary on the Transitional Board guiding the organization toward 501(c)(3) status.
-She served as General Co-chair of PEARC25 with Dana Brunson, and has served in chair positions for IEEE eScience and CloudCom conferences.
+Daphne McCanse is a Strategic Research Communications Consultant with over 20 years of experience communicating about technology in research and education–with particular focus on national-scale cyberinfrastructure and AI research initiatives.
+As co-PI on the NSF EAGER: Empowering RCD Professionals to Broaden Participation in the NAIRR Pilot she develops strategic communications for the NAIRR Pilot.
+Daphne serves as elected Secretary on the Transitional Board of the Campus Research Computing Consortium (CaRCC), guiding the organization toward 501(c)(3) status, and served as General Co-chair of PEARC25 with Dana Brunson.
+She has held chair positions for IEEE eScience and CloudCom conferences.

 Daphne McCanse smiling for a profile photo.